djwrisley/DHS/_pages/scheduleS26.md

 **Extra Credit: 7 October** NYU New York Data Services classes "Breaking Up with Google Docs," an introduction to privacy-centered Joplin and Obsidian.
 Register [here](https://nyu.libcal.com/event/17428137).
 Guidelines [here](https://djwrisley.github.io/DHS/blog/guidelines-extra-credit/).
 {: .notice}

-### Week 5 (29 September, 1 October)  Telling Spatial Narratives and "Volunteered Geographic Data" (VGI)
+### Week 5 (29 September, 1 October)

-**Topic:** In this week we continue our exploration of the world of humanities and humanities-adjacent research in the spatial humanities with more student presentations and discussions of the "nuts and bolts" of these projects.
+**Topic:** Telling Spatial Narratives and "Volunteered Geographic Data" (VGI).
+In this week we continue our exploration of the world of humanities and humanities-adjacent research in the spatial humanities with more student presentations and discussions of the "nuts and bolts" of these projects.
 We turn to a "road trip" novel created in 2018 by an NYUNY graduate and an AI-powered car.

 | Date | Preparation | Activity |
 | :--- | :--- | :--- |